t4t5/november-cli/README.md

 }
 ```

-However, you can  also opt out of sideloading, or specify if you want some (or all) associations to be embedded instead.
+However, you can also specify if you want some (or all) associations to be embedded instead.

 Here we specify that we want the tweets-association to be embedded.
 If we wanted *all* associations to be embedded, we would set `embedded: true`
 ```javascript